supracharger/BTrees-and-B-Trees-in-Database-DBMS-Systems/readme.md

 EXAMPLE VALUES TO BE INDEXED:
 CD29 CD32 CD42 CD44 CD46 CD48 FCC8 FCC16 FCC32 FCC33 FCC37 FCC44 FCC50 FCC51 LE3 LE8 LE11 LE13 LE14 LE19 LE28 LE33 LE36 LE42 LE44 LE51 TT4 TT7 TT17 TT20 TT23 TT27 TT28 TT29 TT33 TT40 TT48

-NOTE: I create a 'cypher' as a comparable for the string values above because otherwise it would compare the strings character by character.
+NOTE: I created a 'cypher' as a comparable for the string values above because otherwise it would compare the strings character by character.
 Additionally, that is not what you want to do.
 Without the 'cypher' you would get "...
 A39 A4 A41 ..." when you want "...
 A4 A39 A41 ..."""